suabochica/react-nanodegree/react_redux/07_real_world_redux/07_slbenitezd_notes.md

 In the Planning Stage, we will go over 4 steps that will help you come up with your app's architecture, which is often the trickiest part.

-1. Identify what eact view should look like
+1. Identify what each view should look like
 2. Break each view into a hierarchy of components
 3. Determine what events happen in the app
 4. Determine what data lives in the store